 You have heard of monopoly; well this is a monopsony.
 Instead of one seller, you have one buyer.
 This is a factor market that has some interesting twists.
 Learn about it here.

-Here is a short review of least cost combinations of resources and profit maximizing combinations of resources with 5 questions on this topic in the best combinations review game.
+Here is a short review of least cost combinations of resources and profit maximizing combinations of resources.

 Everything you need to know about positive and negative externalities including how per unit taxes and subsidies can correct for these market failures.

 The Lorenze curve is a graph that helps us illustrate income and wealth inequality.
 Learn about that graph and how the Gini Coefficient is calculated with that graph as well as how different tax structures impact income inequality.